MrKleiner/blvtf/README.md

 # blvtf
-Basically VTFEdit GUI in Blender with some additional features
+VTFEdit inside Blender with a number of improvements and new features

 # Installation.
 READ THIS SHORT SENTENCE I BEG YOU
 Download this repo as zip, install as an addon AND RESTART BLENDER !